How to Choose the Right Finance Partner for your Development

 The best solution is to find the most experienced and specialist advisor.
 Ideally, this advisor will have the strongest demonstratable track record of success of advising people just like you.
 However, there’s more to it than that.

-Here are the steps developers can take to ensure they find the right finance partner for their project:
+Here are the steps developers can take to ensure they find the right finance business partner for their project:

-Understand The Project’s Financial Requirements
+1. Understand the Project’s Financial Requirements

-The more you understand about your own development, the more specific you can be when searching for a finance partner, and you can find a partner that has demonstrated experience in projects of a similar scope.
-For example, if you want a financier that doesn’t require pre-sales, you can seek out a partner who can access finance with that specific requirement.
+The more you understand about your own development, the more specific you can be when searching for a finance business partner, and you can find a partner that has demonstrated experience in projects of a similar scope.
+For example, if you want a financier that doesn’t require pre-sales, you can seek out a business partner who can access finance with that specific requirement.

-Depending on the financial requirements of the projects – from no pre-sales, expedient approval processes and a number of loan structures – developers should look for a finance partner that is willing to work with them to secure the most suitable form of finance for the project.
+Depending on the financial requirements of the projects – from no pre-sales, expedient approval processes and a number of loan structures – developers should look for a finance business partner that is willing to work with them to secure the most suitable form of finance for the project.

 Non-bank finance continues to move into mainstream acceptance as developers are increasingly struggling to access loans from traditional lenders.
 Recent restrictions on investor loans and high-risk mortgages have put Australia’s banks under considerable pressure, dragging the rate of new investment and number of new home buyers down.

 However, the changing nature of development finance has allowed alternate sources of funding to make themselves known.
 With non-traditional lenders, developers can commence and complete projects at a faster rate and reduce holding costs commonly associated with bank lending.
 Alternate lenders offer speed and efficiency for loan applications that are free from risk of tighter regulator caps.